 A. Application of Use Categories.
 Uses are to be assigned to the category whose "Characteristics" most closely describe the nature of the primary use.
 Developments may have more than one primary use.
 "Use Examples" are provided for each use category.
 The names of uses on the list are generic.
 They are based on the common meaning of the terms and not on what a specific use may call itself.
-For example, a use whose business name is "Wholesale Liquidation" but that sells mostly to consumers would be included in the Retail Sales and Service category rather than the Wholesale Sales category.
+For example, a use whose business name is "Wholesale Liquidation" but that sells mostly to consumers would be included in the Retail Sales and Service category.
 This is because the actual activity on the site matches the description on the Retail Sales and Service category.